This site uses affiliate links and I may earn a commission at no extra cost to you.

 finished Roasted Curried Broccoli on parchment paper

-Simple Oven Roasted Broccoli – Multiple Ways
+Why You’ll Love This Simple Roasted Broccoli – Multiple Ways

-For this particular version, we’ve used a super simple curry (mild, medium, or hot) seasoning for Indian broccoli the entire family will love.
-However, there are tons of flavor variations to choose from, whether you want garlic roasted broccoli, balsamic, vegan ‘parmesan’ broccoli, or more (keep reading for our favorites!).
+Just toss the broccoli with a little oil and seasonings.
+Then spread over a baking tray (or make air fryer roasted broccoli), and roast hands-off until lightly crisp and caramelized.
+For this version, I’ve used a super simple curry (mild, medium, or hot) seasoning for Indian broccoli that the entire family will love.
+But there are tons of flavor variations to choose from!
+Whether you want garlic roasted broccoli, balsamic, vegan ‘parmesan’ broccoli, or more, keep reading for more favorites!

-The Ingredients
+The Ingredients for Indian Broccoli

 • Broccoli: Use fresh or frozen (and thawed) broccoli, trimmed and separated into florets.